radualexandrub/Study/OperatingSystems/Windows10Backup/Windows 10 Complete Backup Guide for myself.md

 - It should display your current graphics card name and memory
 - Check current installed packages with `conda list` or/and `pip freeze`
 - Install the packages/modules listened in the previous `tf` environment

+IMPORTANT: If your current activated environment doesn't show up when running `jupyter notebook` from CLI:

+- run `conda install ipykernel`
+- then add manually the new kernel to Jupyter Notebook using<br/>`python -m ipykernel install --user --name tf_gpu --display-name "Python (tf_gpu)"`

 <br/>